 Manager: IDP: The item is noted.
 It is further imperative that the core strategic principles, contained in the plan, be incorporated into the IDP.

-The item served as Item 5.2 on the Agenda before the Community and Strategic Support Service Committee on 11 May 2023, the Committee unanimously concurred with the recommendation and agreed that the above recommendation be tabled before Mayco for consideration.
+The item served as Item 5.2 on the Agenda before the Community and Strategic concurred with the recommendation and agreed that the above recommendation be tabled before Mayco for consideration.